rwdevlead/terraform-codespaces/labs/lab_12_managing_resource_lifecycle_using_lifecyle/AWS/aws.md

 }
 ```

-### 13. Apply and Observe Behavior
+### 12. Apply and Observe Behavior
 ```bash
 terraform plan
 terraform apply
 ```

-Notice that Terraform doesn't try to update the Version tag since we've configured it to ignore changes to this attribute.
+> Notice that Terraform doesn't try to update the `Version` tag since we've configured it to ignore changes to this attribute.

-### 14. Create outputs.tf
+### 13. Create an `outputs.tf` file

-Create an outputs.tf file:
+Create an `outputs.tf` file:

 ```hcl
 output "standard_bucket_name" {